 Look down at your two hands.
 Your two hands have the power to help someone and change the world.
 "Stevenson has taught me that we can each use our two hands to make a difference in our local and national communities."

-Almost immediately she joined '47 House, the Integrated Marketing Communication club.
-Currently, she is the Director of Public Relations and Alumni Outreach for the Student Government Association, President of Mission: I’m Home, Stevenson's alternative spring break program that helps communities affected by natural disasters, and a Student Assistant in the Office of Student Engagement.
+Almost immediately, she joined ’47 House, the Integrated Marketing Communication club.
+She served as the Director of Public Relations and Alumni Outreach for the Student Government Association, President of Mission: I’m Home, Stevenson’s alternative spring break program that helps communities affected by natural disasters, and a Student Assistant in the Office of Student Engagement.

 “Every organization that I am involved in relates to service in some way, whether it is serving the student body here on campus or in communities other than my own,” she says.
 “I try to keep service at the center of everything that I do in life, on campus and off, because I believe that it makes life more meaningful and enjoyable.”

-Lauren got the chance to explore this philosophy when her SGA advisor, Dan Schwartz, Director of Student Activities, suggested that she apply for the Maryland Public Service Scholar's Program at UMBC.
-The Public Service Scholars Program has four sub-programs: Governors Summer Internship Program, Sondheim Nonprofit Leadership Program, Maryland Department of Transportation, and Public Service Law.
-Lauren applied for the Sondheim program and was one of 19 fellows accepted this year.
+Lauren got the chance to explore this philosophy when her SGA advisor suggested that she apply for Maryland’s Public Service Scholars Program at UMBC.
+The Public Service Scholars Program has four sub-programs: Governor’s Summer Internship Program, Sondheim Nonprofit Leadership Program, Maryland Department of Transportation Fellows Program, and Public Service Law program.
+Lauren applied for the Sondheim program and was one of 19 leadership fellows accepted.

 “The intention of the program is to introduce fellows to different areas of public service, particularly nonprofit work,” she explains.
 “During the 11-week program, we would meet each Wednesday as a cohort at UMBC for seminars on nonprofit leadership and management while working in groups to develop possible solutions for socio-economic issues affecting the greater Baltimore area.
 The other four days of the week, each of us was at our internship site.”